Healthy Homes Assessment Highbury

 Highbury Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside of the building but you must make sure there is somewhere for surface or ground water, and to prevent it from getting into the building.
-When it concerns damp and moisture it is often what you don’t see that could become a major issue and cause damages to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the inside it’s also about the outside.
+You must ensure there is somewhere to allow surface, rain and underground water to flow, and stop it from coming inside.
+When it concerns damp and moisture it is often the concerns you don’t notice that can cause a lot of trouble, causing damage to your investment and affecting the tenant’s health.

-Rental properties require to be equipped with efficient drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties should be equipped with effective drainage to remove the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that water has a proper place to go, and that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop water ingress, if the rental has an enclosed gap between your floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from getting into the home.
+An underground moisture barrier usually a polythene sheet laid over the ground to stop any moisture that is present in the ground from entering the home.
 It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection